OpenEvalProject/evals/manuscripts/elife-38269/v2/manuscript.md

 ## Results

-## IL-25R is redundant for generation of adaptive type-2 responses following chronic helminth infection
+### IL-25R is redundant for generation of adaptive type-2 responses following chronic helminth infection

 To investigate the role of IL-25R in generation of innate and adaptive type-2 responses following chronic parasite infection, we used mice deficient in the IL-25-specific receptor subunit Il17rb (Neill et al., 2010).
 We evaluated the outcome of H. polygyrus infection in mice of the BALB/c genetic background, which are partially resistant and able to expel most adult worms by day 28 following infection (Filbey et al., 2014; Reynolds et al., 2014).
 At day 14 post-infection, shortly after adult worms have matured, Il17rb-/- mice exhibited significantly increased egg production (Figure 1A) but equivalent adult worm burdens (Figure 1B) to the IL-25-sufficient wild-type BALB/c.
 By day 28, the Il17rb–/– genotype was unable to reduce adult worm or egg burdens (Figure 1C,D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/38269/elife-38269-fig1-v2.jpg)

-**Figure 1.:** H.polygyrus from BALB/c mice.
+**Figure 1.:** polygyrus from BALB/c mice.
 H. polygyrus-infected BALB/c or Il17rb-deficient (IL25R–/–) BALB/c mice were analyzed at day 14 post-infection for fecal egg counts (A) and intestinal adult worm burden (B) or day 28 post-infection for fecal egg counts (C) and intestinal adult worm burden (D).
 MLN cells underwent intracellular cytokine staining (ICCS) to compare the number of Lin-ICOS+innate lymphoid cells (ILCs) (E) and IL-13+ ILC2s (F) by flow cytometry in the different naïve and day 14 infected genotypes.
 Peritoneal lavage cells (PL) were stained with Siglec-F, CD11b and Ly6G/C to compare the number of Siglec-F-CD11b+Ly6G/C+ monocytes (G) in the different naïve and day 14 infected genotypes.
 Percentages of eosinophils (H) and RELMα+ alternatively-activated macrophages (Ι) were also determined over a 4 week infection timecourse.
 ELISA of supernatants from MLN cells incubated with media or 1 μg HES for 72 hr was performed to compare IL-4 (J), IL-5 (K) and IL-13 (L) production in the different naïve and day 14 infected genotypes.
 ICCS of MLN allowed a comparison of the proportion of IL-4+, IL-5+ and IL-13+ CD4+ T cells by flow cytometry in the different naïve and day 14 infected genotypes (M–O).
 Results shown are one representative of three experiments with n ≥ 4 mice/group (A–D), pooled data from two experiments with n ≥ 4 mice/group (C–F, M–O) or one representative of two experiments with n ≥ 4 mice/group (G–L).
 Data were analysed by unpaired t test or one way ANOVA, where *=p≤0.05,**=p≤0.01,***=p≤0.001 and ns = not significant.
 Error bars represent Standard Error of the Mean.

 A number of cell types have been shown to express IL-25R and contribute to type-2 inflammation, including ILCs and multi-potent progenitor type-2 cells (Huang et al., 2015; Saenz et al., 2013), myeloid cells (Dolgachev et al., 2009; Petersen et al., 2012), NKT cells (Stock et al., 2009; Terashima et al., 2008) and eosinophils (Kim et al., 2002).
 We first took the approach of analysing individual cell types within BALB/c and Il17rb–/– mice and found equivalent increases in total and IL-13-expressing ILCs in the mesenteric lymph node (MLN, Figure 1E,F) in both strains at day 14 post-infection, and similar increases in the number of Siglec-F-CD11b+Ly6C/G+ myeloid cells in the peritoneal lavage (PL) (Figure 1G).
 However, we noted significantly reduced proportions of Siglec-F+ eosinophils and resistin-like molecule (RELM)-α+ macrophages in the PL of Il17rb–/– mice at steady-state and during the acute phase of infection (day 7).
 From day 14 when parasites are in the intestinal lumen and infection enters chronicity, proportions of both cell types increased closer to levels found in wild-type mice (Figure 1H,I).
 We also evaluated typical type 2 cytokine production (IL-4, IL-5 and IL-13) in response to restimulation with parasite antigen (HES); this was found to be equivalent in H.polygyrus-infected BALB/c and Il17rb–/– mice (Figure 1J–L).
 Intracellular cytokine staining of MLN CD4+ T cell populations showed no significant difference in expression of IL-4 (Figure 1M), IL-5 (Figure 1N) or IL-13 (Figure 1O) between H.polygyrus-infected BALB/c and Il17rb–/– mice.

-## Effective clearance of adult worms requires IL-25R within the hematopoietic immune compartment
+### Effective clearance of adult worms requires IL-25R within the hematopoietic immune compartment

 During inflammation, expression of IL-25R has also been reported on antigen presenting cells (Gratchev et al., 2004), memory T cells (Wang et al., 2007), eosinophils (Tang et al., 2014) and human vascular endothelial cells (Wang et al., 2012) as well as human fibroblasts (Gregory et al., 2013).
 In addition, intestinal smooth muscle hypercontractility is compromised in IL-25-deficient helminth-infected mice (Pei et al., 2016).
 Thus, non-hematopoietic or hematopoietic cell expression of IL-25R might contribute to parasite expulsion in BALB/c mice.
 To assess this possibility, bone marrow chimeras were generated, infected with H. polygyrus and analysed 28 days later for egg and worm burden.
 Control chimeras reflected the phenotypes of intact mice as Il17rb–/– reconstituted with Il17rb–/– bone-marrow had significantly higher worm burdens than BALB/c reconstituted with BALB/c bone-marrow (Figure 2A).
 Efficient adult worm expulsion and decreased egg burden were evident in mice lacking IL-25R on the non-hematopoietic compartment (Il17rb–/– reconstituted with BALB/c bone-marrow), however, delayed worm expulsion and increased egg burden occurred in mice lacking IL-25R within the hematopoietic immune compartment (Figure 2A,B).